SOAR

 • Innovation

-Continuous support and further development of the SOAR system by SECUINFRA’s cyber defense experts make it possible to respond to a constantly changing threat landscape.
+The continuous support and further development of the SOAR system by SECUINFRA’s cyber defense experts makes it possible to react to a constantly changing threat landscape.

 • Expertise

-SECUINFRA can look back on years of experience in use case development and analysis of security incidents.
+SECUINFRA can look back on years of experience in developing use cases and analyzing security incidents.
 The know-how gained flows into every new project.

 • Customer orientation

-Thanks to SECUINFRA’s many years of experience in the consulting field, our cyber defense experts can address your needs in a targeted manner.
+Thanks to SECUINFRA’s many years of experience in consulting, our cyber defense experts can address your needs in a targeted manner.

 • Partnerships